lotusrn/cse15l-lab-reports/labreport3.md

 plos/pmed.0020016.txt:  in most urgent need—by the end of 2005.
-The potential epidemiologic impact of large-scale plos/pmed.0020016.txt:  treatment by the end of 2005 is attained, and scale-up continues to reach 80% ART plos/pmed.0020023.txt:  this amount is less than half of what is required by 2005, and only a quarter of what will plos/pmed.0020023.txt:        antiretroviral therapy by the end of 2005 (the “3 by 5” objective) provides a yardstick for plos/pmed.0020039.txt:  In their study in the January 2005 issue of plos/pmed.0020061.txt:  tests for the high-production-volume chemicals by 2005 plos/pmed.0020067.txt:  place in 2005.
-The plos/pmed.0020158.txt:  publishing in June 2005; plos/pmed.0020158.txt:  PLoS Genetics (www.plosgenetics.org), scheduled for July 2005; and plos/pmed.0020158.txt:  PLoS Pathogens (www.plospathogens.org), scheduled for September 2005. plos/pmed.0020160.txt:  2005 as an international treaty aimed at controlling tobacco packaging, marketing, and use plos/pmed.0020208.txt:  On May 15, 2005, the Public Library of Science and the Government Accountability plos/pmed.0020209.txt:  be unduly influenced by industry, on May 15, 2005, I brought together five whistleblowers plos/pmed.0020210.txt:  This prediction was already borne out at the April 2005 meeting, “Drug Development for plos/pmed.0020216.txt:  Nepal are HIV-1, although HIV-2 was also recently reported [6].
-As of February 2005, the plos/pmed.0020278.txt:  The only people who don't know in 2005 that animal research is irrelevant for human plos/pmed.0020281.txt:  D.C., on May 15th, 2005, at the invitation and support of the Public Library of Science and plos/pmed.0020281.txt:  2005): “To leave the world a bit better, whether by a healthy child, a garden patch or a`
+The potential epidemiologic impact of large-scale plos/pmed.0020016.txt:  treatment by the end of 2005 is attained, and scale-up continues to reach 80% ART plos/pmed.0020023.txt:  this amount is less than half of what is required by 2005, and only a quarter of what will plos/pmed.0020023.txt:  antiretroviral therapy by the end of 2005 (the “3 by 5” objective) provides a yardstick for plos/pmed.0020039.txt:  In their study in the January 2005 issue of plos/pmed.0020061.txt:  tests for the high-production-volume chemicals by 2005 [there's a LOT more results...]`

 > grep -i (PATTERN) (path) (Source: Inputting `man grep` into the command Terminal) `rnesn@rahrahren MINGW64 ~/OneDrive/Desktop/kolehiyo/CSE/CSE15L/LABWEEK5/docsearch/technical (main)